juicedata/juicefs-csi-driver/docs/en/introduction.md

 ### Static provisioning

-Static provisioning is the simpler approach, which by default mounts the whole JuiceFS volume root into application pod (also supports [mounting subdirectories](./guide/configurations.md#mount-subdirectory)), the Kubernetes administrator is in charge of creating the PersistentVolume (PV) and [JuiceFS Volume Credentials](./guide/pv.md#volume-credentials) (stored as Kubernetes secret).
-After that, user will create a PVC binding that PV, and then finally use this PVC in application pod definition.
+Static provisioning is the simpler approach, which by default mounts the whole JuiceFS volume root into application Pod (also supports [mounting subdirectories](./guide/configurations.md#mount-subdirectory)), the Kubernetes administrator is in charge of creating the PersistentVolume (PV) and [JuiceFS Volume Credentials](./guide/pv.md#volume-credentials) (stored as Kubernetes secret).
+After that, user will create a PVC binding that PV, and then finally use this PVC in application Pod definition.
 The relationship between different resources:

 ![static-provisioning](./images/static-provisioning.svg)